 In marketing, strong literacy skills are essential to telling a meaningful story and engaging emotionally with your audience.
 This sense of emotional communication and human connection is something that machines simply can’t replace – and these skills will be increasingly sought after in the future workforce.

-To build a highly educated workforce and create better job prospects for young Australians, we need to prioritise literacy in education and business.
+To build a highly educated workforce and create better job prospects for young Australian business leaders, we need to prioritise literacy in education and business.
 A focus on literacy will not detract from STEM learning outcomes, but rather, equip young people with ability to communicate and ‘sell’ their ideas, innovations and brand stories more effectively in the market.

 This article was first published in The CEO Magazine.